Adding frames of silence in video editing adds more than just silence – say what? By adding a few frames of silence, you can enhance a story.

 Ever edit a story with little video?
-That’s a rhetorical question by the way.
+That’s a rhetorical question, by the way.
 This happens every day to an editor somewhere.
 This story has very little video.
-Video is not important, especially if you have emotion.
-Anytime I get a chance to edit a story that has emotion I’m all over it.
+Video is not essential, especially if you have emotion.
+Anytime I get a chance to edit a story that has emotion, I’m all over it.
 What do I do to help the story?
 What emotion can I help display with editing?
 How will my edit decisions impact the story?
 Are there edits I’m not going to make that are important?
 Let’s see if I can answer some of those questions.

 The story for this post is Karen

 It’s my job as an editor is to make you laugh, or to make you cry.
 Sometimes the material we are given makes that a little easier than other times.

 This story is about a woman who is almost a victim of a serial rape suspect.
 In the interview, she is very emotional.
 My job as an editor is to make sure her emotional state comes through in the story.

 My job is to also stay out of the way.
 What do I mean by that?
 Sometimes an editor needs to not make an edit.